Lotte's Ko Matsukawa "It's already my fifth year," "I'm aiming for a career high," and "First of all, I want to do everything I can with all my might"

 During the off-season, he has been training independently with WBC Japan representatives Nakamura Yuhei (Yakult) and Sakamoto Seishiro (Hanshin Tigers), honing his throwing technique.
 "They told me that I still have a lot to learn from getting to the ball.
 Instead of going to catch the ball, I think if you get your foot in front of it, you'll be able to catch it close to the ball.
 Sakamoto and Nakamura Yuhei taught me how to move your feet," he said.

-"I wasn't able to throw the ball as well as I wanted, but with Sakamoto pushing me from behind, I felt a new way of moving my feet when I went forward.
-I'll continue to keep that in mind and try to make sure I can throw the ball properly.
-I think my rate of preventing stolen base is an issue, so I'll keep that in mind," he said during the Miyakonojo spring training camp.
+"I wasn't able to throw the ball exactly where I wanted, but Sakamoto-san pushed me from behind, and the way I moved forward felt like a new sensation in my footwork.
+I want to continue that, be conscious of it, and make sure I can throw the runners out properly.
+I think stolen base prevention rate is something I need to work on, so I'll be focusing on that," he said during the spring training camp in Miyakonojo.

 ◆ Silently practicing batting during Miyakonojo spring training camp

-Since the start of external matches, he has played in seven games so far, batting .267 (15-4) with one RBI, including a multi hit game in a friendly against the Czech Republic on February 26th.
-He was hit in a starting line-up game against Korea's Lotte Marines on March 1st, where he started as the eighth batter and catcher, but up until then he had hit in every game he had started in starting line-up.
+Since the start of the international matches, he has appeared in seven games so far, including a multi-hit game against the Czech Republic on February 26th, with a batting average of .267 (4 hits in 15 games) and 1 RBI. starting line-up went hit in the practice game against the Korean team Lotte on March 1st, where he started as the number 8 batter and catcher, but up until then he had gotten hit in every game starting line-up started.

 In terms of base running, in a practice game against The Giants on February 17th, with short stop tied at 2-2 in the fifth inning with one out and a runner on second base, Ryusei Miyazaki hit hit that fell between shortstop and left field.He made a good decision and made a run from second base to score.

-This season marks his fifth year as a professional, and players who graduated from university have been coming into the pros since this year.
-"It's already my fifth year.
-It was the same in my first year, but I haven't been able to perform well for the past four years.
-I want to aim for a career high and do everything I can to get good results.
-First of all, I want to enjoy baseball."
-In his first year, he played in 76 games, but from his second year onwards, his playing opportunities have decreased significantly to 9 games, 2 games, and then 6 games.
-With a new manager this season, he is hoping to get more playing time in the first team once again.
+This season marks his fifth year as a professional, and many players who graduated from university have joined the pros this year.
+"It's my fifth year already.
+Like my first year, I haven't been able to perform well for four years.
+I want to do my best in everything I can, while aiming for a career high.
+I want to be able to produce solid results.
+First and foremost, I want to enjoy playing baseball."
+In his first year, he played in 76 games, but in subsequent years, his playing opportunities decreased significantly to 9 games, 2 games, and 6 games.
+With a new manager this season, he hopes to increase his playing time in the first team once again.

 Interview and text by Yuta Iwashita